-Overview
+Overview - 2

-- SPICE uses IDs and names to identify: - physical objects - reference frames - A name is a text string; an ID is an integer number - The naming/numbering schemes for physical objects and for frames are independent - This means that in general SPICE does not make any assumptions about frame names/IDs based on the physical objects' names/IDs and vice versa - " There are some exceptions though; they will be mentioned later
+- The schemes used for assigning IDs and names to physical objects and to reference frames are independent! - This means that, in general, SPICE does not make any assumptions about reference frame names and IDs based on the physical object names and IDs - " There are some exceptions; they will be mentioned later

-Names and IDs associated with Objects
+Names and IDs associated with Physical Objects

-Object IDs/Names
+Physical Object IDs and Names

-- Names and IDs are assigned to the following types of physical objects: - Natural bodies -- planets, satellites, comets, asteroids - Artificial bodies -- spacecraft, spacecraft structures, science instruments, individual detectors within science instruments, DSN stations - Any other point, the location of which can be known within the SPICE context - " Barycenters of solar system and planetary systems, landing sites, corners of solar arrays, focal points of antennas, etc. - A single ID is assigned to each physical object, but multiple names can be associated with (map to) that ID - On input, the names are treated as synonyms - On output, the name that was last associated with the ID is used
+- A single ID is assigned to the following types of physical objects: - Natural bodies -- planets, satellites, comets, asteroids - Artificial bodies -- spacecraft, spacecraft structures, science instruments, individual detectors within science instruments, DSN stations - Any other point, the location of which can be known within the SPICE context - " Barycenters of solar system and planetary systems, landing sites, corners of solar arrays, focal points of antennas, etc. - One or more names can be assigned to those same objects - Within SPICE software there is a 1-to-MANY mapping between the ID and the name(s) - On input, the names are treated as synonyms - On output, the name that was last associated with the ID is returned